zuggamasta/midiTracker/README.md

 ```

 aMidiTracker is a small tracker that sequences notes in a nested vertical layout.
 The UI is heavily inspired by LSDJ and other trackers from the past, present and future.
-To make it portable and useful on all kinds of plattforms I've choosen python for it with minimalist curses / ASCI user interface.
+To make it portable and useful on all kinds of plattforms I've choosen python for it with minimalist curses / ASCII user interface.

 ## Running midiTracker